Overnight Camp FAQ

 Campers and the staff in their camp unit are together for most of the day.

 7:00 AM: Good morning: time to wake up and get ready for the day

 8:00 AM: Breakfast: nutritious breakfast served in the dining hall

 9:00 AM: Circles: including mindfulness activities & yoga

 9:30 AM: Unit chores: for example, organizing cabins and collecting firewood

-10:00 AM: Morning: activities may include art, outdoor play, hiking, waterfall walks, and STEM
+10:00 AM: Morning: activities may include art, outdoor play, hiking, book time, and culinary

 Nutritious snack: a nutritious snack is served each morning